Tempo logotype

 • Leaders need project profitability tied to labor cost and CapEx/OpEx classification

-• Jira is the system of record and a parallel data layer would create compliance or reconciliation risk
+• Jira is the system of record and a parallel database would create compliance or reconciliation risk

 Jira Align is the right fit when: